Kazutadashi/lichess-player-data-analyzer/README.md

 lichess_data_analyzer.py   - This file is used to run different analyses on the player data to obtain useful information.

 # Example of analysis
-This is a simple linear regression to determine the R^2 value between the relationship of Puzzle Ratings on Lichess, and the players Blitz Rating.
+This is the plot of a linear regression which shows the relationship between a player's puzzle rating score on Lichess, and their blitz rating.

 ![Figure_1](https://user-images.githubusercontent.com/40162378/189042518-c5f6e861-8e1b-4739-bc29-1e2502e72e66.png)